 By law, all ACA plans must offer 10 essential health benefits with no annual cap on the benefit amount:

 Short-term health insurance, also known as temporary health insurance, is a medical plan that provides you with health insurance coverage for a set period - anywhere from one to 12 months, depending on individual state rules.
 Some states offer short term insurance plans while others don’t, so it's essential to compare what's offered in your specific area.

 The big thing to know is that a short-term health insurance plan is entirely different than an ACA plan.
 Think of a short term health insurance plan as an option outside of the ACA, not an alternative to an ACA plan.

 For example, short-term plans are not required to cover the 10 essential health benefits, but they may be a good transitional fit if you're aging out of your parents' insurance, maintaining good overall health, and aren’t sure where life is taking you next - whether it’s a getting new job, entering the gig economy, preparing for grad school, or backpacking across America.

 Short-term plans several common medical services for many young adults, such as:

-To better understand the costs and potential savings associated with short term health insurance plans, it's important to get familiar with the following terms:
+To better understand the costs and potential savings associated with short term health insurance plans, you should get familiar with these terms:

 -Premium: the monthly amount you'll pay for your health insurance coverage.
 Short-term plans generally offer lower premiums than ACA-compliant plans, and you may have the option to choose a higher deductible plan with a lower premium.